davisruk/ThreeDeeFundamentals/docs/codex-context.md

 - Current bagger architecture guidance:
   - PRL/PCR should remain coupled only to `PackGroupReceiver`
   - receiver fullness should remain outside PRL/PCR and outside the bagger's ownership policy
+  - PRL release should observe PCR availability; PCR-to-bagger handoff should observe only the generic `PackGroupReceiver` seam
-  - the bagger may become unavailable because its downstream receiver is full, but PRL/PCR should observe only the generic receiver seam
+  - the bagger may become intake-unavailable because its downstream receiver is full, but that should stage the current group at PCR outfeed rather than blocking release into an otherwise empty PCR
+  - the bagger has separate intake/bagging and output-discharge state; output discharge does not by itself make the intake side unavailable
   - the current debug receiver auto-empty is not production tote move-on behavior
 - Real-scale / multi-tote proving is now in place for the debug harness:
   - the integrated harness uses about 15 PRLs through `ToteToBagCoreLayoutSpec.fifteenPrlIntegratedDebugDefaults()`